Dexter viewers stunned by ‘perfect’ recasting of main character in new series

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-Previous spin0off Dexter: New Blood was a continuation of the original series, which saw Dexter reunite with his now teenage son Harrison (Jack Alcott).
+Previous spin-off Dexter: New Blood was a continuation of the original series, which saw Dexter reunite with his now teenage son Harrison (Jack Alcott).

-The new miniseries, titled Dexter: New Blood, began in October 2021, and served as a reboot of the show that originally ran from 2006 to 2013.

 New Blood saw Michael C Hall return as the serial killer, with episodes reuniting him with Harrison (Jack Alcott), the now-teenage son he abandoned at the end of the original series.